Statement by the directors in performance of their statutory duties in accordance with s172(1) of the Companies Act 2006

 HSL’s strategic plans are developed and appraised with careful regard to the interests of the Group’s bank and other funding partners.
 The directors seek to ensure that sufficient facilities remain available to meet current needs, and to provide sufficient headroom for future investment and unexpected events.

-The Group has a proactive and transparent relationship with its bank, Natwest, reflected in the refinancing exercise which completed in August 2019, and with other funding partners.
-This includes sharing budgetary and financial information regularly and meeting periodically to discuss trading performance and strategic plans.
+The Group has a proactive and transparent relationship with all funding partners, including its bank, Natwest, and this is reflected most recently in the additional facilities raised during 2020.
+The Group’s approach includes sharing budgetary and financial information regularly and meeting periodically to discuss trading performance and strategic plans.

 Suppliers and business partners